 4. Earn money directly from your fans

-Facebook recently announced it will be placing more emphasis on organic video content made specifically for the platform to push back against users simply sharing TikTok posts.
+Facebook announced in May 2022 it will be placing more emphasis on organic video content made specifically for the platform to push back against users simply sharing TikTok posts.
 Creators and influencers will be able to unlock monetary rewards of up to $4,000 a month by completing a series of sequential “challenges,” such as generating a certain number of views on a Facebook Reel.

 Organic content rewards in action: